 By understanding what someone is searching for, you can better map a customer to the right financial professional faster, and reduce the risk of sending someone back to Google because they can’t find what they are looking for.

-The only way to achieve this is to make sure your data lives in a Knowledge Graph that allows each entity to have a relationship with one another, and to leverage technology that can map those relationships to the semantics of a search query, and deliver the most relevant results to that query.
+The only way to achieve this is to make sure your data lives in a CMS that allows each entity to have a relationship with one another, and to leverage technology that can map those relationships to the semantics of a search query, and deliver the most relevant results to that query.

 Do you know who is using your Find a Financial Professional search?

 Do you know what they are searching for and how they are searching?